 Signal Symptom Action Very poor No picture or sound, TV freez- ing, severe pixila- tion, break up and picture drop out Check the amplifier gain is set to maximum (rotate clockwise).
-Check antenna alignment which must be directed at the transmitter.
+Check antenna alignment Poor Moderate pixilation and sound distor- tion which must be directed at the transmitter.
 Ensure the antennas polarity is correct, whether horizontal or vertical.
-Bypass the amplifier by following 'Short Hook-Up Test 1' Poor Moderate pixilation and sound distortion Medium Minor pixilation, will not receive all channels Good Stable picture, good sound qual- ity, will receive all channels N/A Strong Moderate pixila- tion, picture break up and drop out Reduce the amplifier gain (rotate anti-clockwise).
-Rotate antenna AWAY from the transmitter.
+Bypass the amplifier by following 'Short Hook-Up Test 1' Medium Minor pixilation, will not receive all channels Good Stable picture, good sound qual- ity, will receive all channels N/A Strong Moderate pixila- tion, picture break up and drop out Reduce the amplifier gain (rotate anti-clock- wise).
+Rotate antenna AWAY from the transmit- ter.
 Very Strong No picture or sound, TV freez- ing, severe pixila- tion, break up and picture drop out Rotate antenna AWAY from the transmitter.
 Switch 'OFF' the amplifier and turn the gain control to maximum (rotate clockwise).